openfoodfacts/smooth-app/README.md

 ------
 ## Current Release

-Latest commit deployed to Apple App Store: (Released on Sep 6 6:29 PM as Build 731 (3.13.1)) https://github.com/openfoodfacts/smooth-app/compare/v3.8.1...v3.13.1
-Latest commit deployed to PlayStore: 792 from Nov 6th 11AM
+Latest commit deployed to Apple App Store: Released on Nov 29th as Build 835 Latest commit deployed to PlayStore: 792 from Nov 6th 11AM

 ## Presentation